haxetink/tink_anon/README.md

 # Tinkerbell Anonymous Object Helpers

-There's really just two functions: merging and splatting.
+There's really just two functions for merging and splatting objects.
+It is advised to use them through `import tink.Anon.*`.

 ## Merge